PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 Regular text
 *************

+.. example:: Regular text

    You can write any text,
    but please keep in mind,
    white       spaces      or new lines are ignored.

    If you want to define a new line you can to use line blocks ``|``.
    For more information about line blocks please check `How to write lists and line blocks`_.

    | ``|`` Here I have defined when a new line has to be printed,
    | ``|`` so it looks like how I have specified it.

    For information about inline markup please check `How to use inline-markup`_.

 .. _reSTxt_style_guide_Whitespaces: